* PRICES SUBJECT TO CHANGE

 I think that's enough examples and explanations to get you to think about getting your horses teeth done by a professional who specializes in dentistry and can trim those incisors.
 I know I know the next excuse is "I don't have the money right now". first of all you are probably spending a boat load of extra money on supplements, bigger blankets, vet exams, or sadly vet bills from colic all which cost way more than a dental would.
 It never hurts to ask if you can make a few payments.
 Most will say yes, not all but if you have a good relationship with them I bet they will.

-Lastly I want to emphasize if you have someone "float" your horses teeth by hand with a file and its not a power float you might as well throw your money in the manure pile because there is no way to do a proper float without a power float.
+Lastly I want to emphasize if you have someone "float" your horses teeth by hand with a file and its not a power float you might as well throw your money in the manure pile because there is no way to do a proper dental without a power float.
 I know some will disagree and that's ok but I don't believe anyone can get the pressure needed to level out ramps and get all the hooks smooth and rounded out by hand.
-I have had a hand float done once and it was a complete joke done in 5 minutes.
-A few points were off in the front but when I had the vet out for continued weight loss there was a huge wave and large hooks in the very back making a hole in the gums. and that hand float only "saved" me $50 at the time but cost me over $600 after paying for vet care, antibiotics for infected gums and a second dental fee. within 2 months my horses weight was back to normal and no more chomping on the bit and tossing her head.
+I have had a hand float done once and it was a complete mess and done in 5 minutes.
+A few points were off in the front but when I had the vet out for continued weight loss there was a huge wave and large hooks in the very back making a hole in the gums. and that hand float only "saved" me $50 at the time but cost me over $600 after paying for vet care, antibiotics for infected gums and a second dental fee.
+Within 2 months my horses weight was back to normal and no more chomping on the bit and tossing her head.

 Perfect example a friend of mine had her horses teeth floated by her vet and 2 weeks later I was riding the horse who kept chomping on the bit and tossing her head which was not normal for her.
 I asked her to let my dentist check her out. sure enough she had hooks in the very back, a slight wave and A BROKEN TOOTH THAT WAS INFECTED!
 So again, be careful who gets in your horses mouth